jvelilla/ReactWebPackEWF/Readme.md

 ### Installing HTMLWebPack plugin
-Finally we need to install the package [HTMLWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/).
-It simplifies creation of HTML files to serve your webpack bundles.
-This is especially useful for webpack bundles that include a hash in the filename which changes every compilation.
+Finally, we need to install the package [HTMLWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/).
+It simplifies the creation of HTML files to serve your webpack bundles.
+This is especially useful for webpack bundles that include a hash in the filename, which changes every compilation.

 ```
 npm install html-webpack-plugin --save-dev